dhruv-agarwal03/employee_shift_system/README.md

       Holiday Requests: Employees can request holidays, which can be approved or rejected by supervisors.
       Status Management: Requests have a status (Pending, Accepted, Rejected), which is updated based on supervisor actions.
       Schedule Updates: Once a shift swap or holiday is approved, the schedules are automatically updated for the respective employees.
+**Install**
+    Download the whole project.
+    Download and intall Xampp to run mySQL.
+    Open Xampp and start php server and mySQL server.
+    Import data base file added in repository in mySQL.
+    Now run index.php file on browser.